IIT JAM Syllabus 2026: Subject-wise Syllabus PDF & Topics

 A:

-In IIT JAM 2026 exam pattern there will be no deduction of marks for unanswered questions.
-Such questions will not be taken into consideration while calculating the total marks.
+In IIT JAM 2026 exam pattern, there is no deduction of marks for unanswered questions.
+Such questions are not taken into consideration while calculating the total marks.

 IIT JAM Logo